unwieldycat/pros-lvgl-sim/README.md

 # PROS LVGL Simulator

-A crude PROS & LVGL simulator for testing robot GUIs without VEX hardware.
+A crude PROS LVGL simulator for testing GUIs without VEX hardware.

 This project takes heavy inspiration from the [discontinued LemLib simulator](https://github.com/LemLib/pros-sim), though its goals are more narrow and focused on testing GUI code rather than simulating robot physics; It is designed as a stopgap until [vexide's QEMU-based emulator](https://github.com/vexide/vex-v5-sim) is released.